isabella232/primetime.en/help/release-notes/tvsdk-3x-ios.md

 ## iOS TVSDK 3.9

-Fixed an issue where VTT subtitles fail to playback causing app freeze.
+* Fixed an issue where VTT subtitles fail to playback causing app freeze.

+* iOS TVSDK 3.9 has the updated individualization transport certificate.

 For fixes in the current release see [customer issues fixed](#resolved-issues) and for limitations see [known issues and limitations](#known-issues-and-limitations) section.

 ### New features and fixes in the previous releases {#whats-new-previous}

+**iOS TVSDK 3.8.0.83 Hotfix**

+* The hotfix has the updated individualization transport certificate.

 **iOS TVSDK 3.8**